#nextjs

-A typical Google Analytics JavaScript code looks like this
+A typical Google Analytics script looks like this

 <script async src="https://www.googletagmanager.com/gtag/js?id=${YOUR_TRACKING_ID}"></script>